Are you looking for an alternative to the standard Mediterranean cruise? If so, why not take an Adriatic cruise from Venice to the Greek islands?

 - At no stage were we asked to complete a health questionnaire to identify if we had an infectious disease

 - Credit card details are not required at this stage of the cruise (and registering your card on-board is optional)

 - Your cruise pass is not handed to you but is placed in your cabin

-However, the cabin was ready, luggage delivered and cruise pass primed and ready to go within 15 minutes of boarding.
+However, the cabin was ready, the luggage delivered and the cruise pass primed and ready to go within 15 minutes of boarding.
 Probably because we had been queuing for so long.

 MSC SINFONIA BALCONY CABIN

 I had a balcony cabin, which was decorated in tasteful burgundy and gold tones, complementing the beech-veneered walls.
 The large, comfortable bed had good quality linen and a choice of pillows (soft or firm).